Camden Fort Meagher: Tourism development

 In 2010, under a "Rescue Camden" banner, a community group of volunteers began reclaiming and restoring Camden Fort Meagher.
-With input from Cork County Council, Foras Áiseanna Saothair (FÁS; the Training and Employment Authority), and other partners, the group began to clean, restore, develop and (ultimately) operate the fort as a tourism and heritage centre.
+With input from Cork County Council, FÁS, and other partners, the group began to clean, restore, develop and (ultimately) operate the fort as a tourism and heritage centre.
 Some of these works were covered in documentary programming by RTÉ.
 As of 2017, the fort and its surrounding 45-acre site were open visitors, but limited to weekends and bank holidays between May and September.

 Parts of the site have been restored for self-guided and guided tours – though several areas are not accessible to visitors with reduced mobility.
 Several exhibits and installations cover the British and Irish military heritage of the fort, and the site houses one of the only resident 9/11 exhibits outside of the United States.
 There is a café with views of the harbour mouth, and historical reenactment events are sometimes held on the parade square.